Alex-Rose/PXG_Telemetry_fork/README.md

-PXG F1 Telemetry is a tool to store, review and analyse UDP telemetry data from Codemasters F1 2018.
+PXG F1 Telemetry is a tool to save, review and analyse UDP telemetry data from Codemasters F1 2018.

+## Features

+F1 Telemetry is able to analyse laps and stints (multiple consecutive laps) of every drivers in the session (human or a.i.).

+It allows you to :

+- Compare your lap with the A.I. or other drivers to improve your driving
+- Refine your setups
+- Prepare your own practice programmes

+Data of the selected drivers is recorded on the hard drive during the session and can be reviewed later.
+There is no real time display !

+### Analysis available for laps

+- Speed
+- Throttle input
+- Brake input
+- Steering input
+- Gear
+- Time differences
+- Tyre wear
+- Tyre temperatures
+- ERS energy
+- Multiple laps comparison

+### Analysis available for stints

+- Lap times
+- Average tyre wear per lap
+- Max tyre temperature
+- Fuel consumption
+- ERS energy
+- Multiple stints comparison

 ## Compilation